How Credit Card Skimming Works

 - Check ATMs before using them.
 At ATMs, skimmers often place a camera within view of the keypad to steal your PIN.
 These cameras are often tiny and difficult to detect.
 When you're using an ATM, cover your hand as you type your PIN to keep a camera from catching a view of what you're typing.

-- Don't become a victim of "credit card cleaning" scams, where thieves claim to clean the magnetic strip on your credit card to help it work better.
+- Don't hand your card to someone for cleaning.
+Thieves will claim to clean the magnetic strip on your credit card to help it work better.
 These thieves simply swipe your credit card through a credit card skimmer and take your credit card information.

 How to Report a Credit Card Skimming Loss

 If you think you've been a victim of credit card skimming, contact your bank or credit card issuer even if you haven't spotted any fraudulent charges.
-The sooner you report your suspicions, the more you shield yourself from liability of unauthorized charges.
-Provide as much detail about the possible location of the skimmer, e.g. the location of the ATM or gas station you visited, can help the bank prevent future losses.
+The sooner you report your suspicions, the more you shield yourself from the liability of unauthorized charges.
+Providing as much detail as possible about the location of the skimmer (e.g., the gas station you visited with pump number, or the ATM location) can help the bank prevent future losses.